Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Method

 where $s(\cdot, \cdot)$ is the cosine similarity, $\tau$ is a temperature parameter.
 Similarly, the text-to-image similarity is $S_{\text{T2I}}$.
 Finally, the contrastive learning loss is presented below:

 {\bf Mask Language Modeling (MLM)} predicts the masked words in the text based on the matched image.
-We randomly mask\footnote{The replacement rules are as follows: $10 \%$ of the tokens are replaced with random tokens, $10 \%$ remain unchanged, and $80 \%$ are replaced with \texttt{[MASK]}.} the input tokens with a probability of $25 \%$.
+We randomly enable the masking strategy\footnote{The masking strategy is: $10 \%$ of the tokens are replaced with random tokens, $10 \%$ remain unchanged, and $80 \%$ are replaced with \texttt{[MASK]}.} with a probability of $25 \%$.
 The person image $I$ and the corresponding masked text $\hat{T}$ pair are then fed into the cross encoder, followed by an MLM head (an MLP with softmax) to predict the masked tokens.
 We minimize the cross-entropy loss: